Sunny-Qin-0314/Coborg-Platform/franka_ws/README.md

 First Time Install (for iam-bashful):
 ------

 Ensure that the franka robot is on, and that you are connected to it via an ethernet port.
-Follow the instructions found in the /tutorial folder "Franka-Lab1.pdf"
+Follow the instructions found in the `/tutorial` folder `Franka-Lab1.pdf`

 These commands are relative to this path:\
 cd to `Coborg-Platform/franka_ws`

-Run this script to catkin_make and pip install all dependencies then start the robot control:\ (does not include camera install dependencies yet Gerry)
+Run this script to catkin_make and pip install all dependencies then start the robot control (does not include camera install dependencies yet Gerry):\
 `source franka_setup_1.sh`